 - Use “Screen” or “Lighten” blend modes instead of “Linear Dodge,” for different results

 - Use a mixture of the blend modes in this group for even more variations

 - Change the opacity of each layer to reduce its impact on the total

 - Eliminate some layers

-- If you like, you can move any layer by clicking on its thumbnail and then using the arrow keys for small movements or simply drag it around with your mouse on the image.
+- If you like, you can move any layer by clicking on its thumbnail and then using the arrow keys for small movements, or simply drag it around with your mouse on the image.

-Below are some photographs I have produced while exploring the impact of motion and passage of time photographically.
-Some are long exposures with subject movement, others long exposures with camera movement, you will find multiple image combinations, and a couple teasers for the next post with a single frame multiple image capture with Canon gear.
+Below are some photographs I have produced while exploring the impact of motion and the passage of time photographically.
+Some are long exposures with subject movement, others long exposures with camera movement, you will find multiple image combinations, and a couple of teasers for the next post with a single frame multiple image capture with Canon gear.

-And, please do not flatter me by calling these “painterly”; I am proud to be a photographer and do not have brush-envy!
+And please do not flatter me by calling these “painterly.”
+I am proud to be a photographer and do not have brush-envy!